david-cortes/contextualbandits/README.md

 * [11] Chu, W., Li, L., Reyzin, L., & Schapire, R. (2011, June).
 Contextual bandits with linear payoff functions.
 In Proceedings of the Fourteenth International Conference on Artificial Intelligence and Statistics (pp. 208-214).

 * [12] Kuhn, M., & Johnson, K. (2013).
 Applied predictive modeling (Vol. 26).
 New York: Springer.

+* [13] Gilotte, A., Calauzènes, C., Nedelec, T., Abraham, A., & Dollé, S. (2018, February).
+Offline a/b testing for recommender systems.
+In Proceedings of the Eleventh ACM International Conference on Web Search and Data Mining (pp. 198-206).

+* [14] Elmachtoub, A. N., McNellis, R., Oh, S., & Petrik, M. (2017).
+A practical method for solving contextual bandit problems using decision trees. arXiv preprint arXiv:1706.04687.